mainmatter/ember-simple-auth/README.md

 }
 ```

-The response JSON expected by default is:
+The response JSON that is expected by default is:

 ```json
 {